zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 - When a request is unable to reach an upstream server or a full header cannot be received, the variable contains `0` (zero)
 - In case of internal error while connecting to an upstream or when a reply is taken from the cache, the variable contains `-` (hyphen)

-Logging can be optimized by enabling the buffer for log messages and the cache of descriptors of frequently used log files whose names contain variables.
-To enable buffering use the `buffer` parameter of the [access_log](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) directive to specify the size of the buffer.
-The buffered messages are then written to the log file when the next log message does not fit into the buffer as well as in some other [cases](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log).
+The log can be optimized by enabling the `buffer` and the `cache`.
+With the [buffer](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) parameter enabled, messages will be stored in the buffer first.
+When the buffer is full (or in some other [cases](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log)), the messages will be written to the log.
 To enable caching of log file descriptors, use the [open_log_file_cache](https://nginx.org/en/docs/http/ngx_http_log_module.html#open_log_file_cache) directive.

 Similar to the `error_log` directive, the [access_log](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) directive defined on a particular configuration level overrides the settings from the previous levels.
 When processing of a request is completed, the message is written to the log that is configured on the current level, or inherited from the previous levels.
-If one level defines multiple access logs, the message is written to all of them.
+If one level has multiple access log definitions, the message is written to all of them.

 <span id="conditional"></span>